-When a recruitment agency is recruiting for clients on demand and is paid only on successful placements, It is practicing Contingency recruitment.
+When a recruitment agency is recruiting for clients on demand and is paid only on successful placements, it is practising contingency recruitment.

 In contingency recruitment, the firm is paid only when a successful placement is made.
 You essentially compete with the client’s internal efforts of filling that position along with other competing recruitment agencies.
 To have a better chance at success firms end up putting forward as many candidates as they can.